Disaster Response: Agencies Should Assess Contracting Workforce Needs and Purchase Card Fraud Risk

 DOD agreed with our recommendation.
 In December 2020, DOD issued a memorandum directing the Heads of Contracting Activity to issue component-level guidance on recording and retaining purchase card information when National Interest Action codes--which allow agencies to track data on contract actions related to national emergencies--are issued for applicable operations.
 In December 2021, the U.S. Army Corps of Engineers (USACE) Director of Contracting emailed USACE district-level staff stating that USACE commands should be using National Interest Action codes when issued for disaster response events.
 In addition, the Director of Contracting stated that by entering the appropriate information on the funding document and in the purchase card's Electronic Access System purchase log, the system can help provide a list of purchase card transactions by supported disaster response with sufficient vendor information for fraud analyses.
 In July 2022, USACE provided a report of USACE's disaster response purchase card transactions from March 2020 through December 2021, which showed USACE's disaster-related purchase card spending by disaster and vendor--data elements key to ensuring the agency has adequate data to allow for fraud risk analysis of purchase card use in support of disaster response.

 The U.S. Coast Guard agreed with this recommendation.
-In August 2021, Coast Guard officials stated that the Director of Financial Operations-Comptroller continues to be scheduled to begin migrating financial systems in October 2022, which they anticipate will alleviate some inconsistencies, as transactions and supplemental data are linked and stored in the new system.
-Further, according to Coast Guard officials, data migration to the new financial system is on schedule for completion in December 2022, after which detailed actions and milestones for fully implementing this recommendation can be developed.
-In January 2023, U.S. Coast Guard officials said that the Coast Guard's data migration to the Financial Systems Modernization Solution is complete.
-However, Coast Guard continues to refine how the system captures and displays data.
+In January 2023, U.S. Coast Guard officials said that the Coast Guard's data migration to the Financial Systems Modernization Solution was complete, which was a necessary step prior to detailing actions and milestones for fully implementing this recommendation.
+However, Coast Guard continued to refine how the system captures and displays data.
 For example, Coast Guard requested that the system include a credit card transaction description field associated with each listed transaction.
 By adding the description field, purchase cardholders and Approving Officials could then identify if the transaction was COVID/natural disaster-related at the transaction-level.
 U.S. Coast Guard officials said that this data could then be submitted to DHS for access by program offices.
-In August 2023, Coast Guard officials told us that the system, which will allow cardholders and approving officials to add details in the description field about what was purchased, such as disaster response-related purchases, is being reviewed by DHS Compliance, and is still under development.
-Officials noted that there is no anticipated completion date.
+In August 2023, Coast Guard officials told us that the system, which will allow cardholders and approving officials to add details in the description field about what was purchased, such as disaster response-related purchases, was still under development.
+In July 2024, Coast Guard officials told us that these system changes will be implemented as part of an overall purchase card redesign effort, with an estimated completion date of November 2024.
 GAO will continue to monitor the U.S. Coast Guard's progress in addressing this recommendation.

 The Environmental Protection Agency (EPA) agreed with our recommendation.
 In October 2020, EPA said that through the collaborative work of the Agency's Office of the Chief Financial Officer and Office of Mission Support, EPA would pursue improvements to existing emergency response financial and purchase card use tracking procedures to ensure financial and purchase card transaction reporting systems provide accurate, accessible data in order to conduct fraud analysis in accordance with the mandated framework, including analysis specific to disaster response.
 In July 2021, EPA stated they are using a process that includes: retrieving data from multiple data systems and review of electronic records maintained by purchase cardholders.
 As part of this process, EPA officials said that they are able to obtain the data needed to conduct analysis of purchase card use in support of disaster response, including the disaster event, such as hurricane, and vendor information to allow for fraud analysis.
 EPA provided a report of EPA's fiscal year 2020 disaster response purchase card transactions, which showed EPA's disaster-related purchase card spending by disaster and vendor.